fandora-network/docs/docs/maintain/validate/validator-staking-operations.md

 where

 * SIGNER_ADDRESS — your [signer address](../glossary#validator).
-* CHAIN_ID — the Polygon mainnet chain ID with the client prefix: `heimdall-137`.
+* CHAIN_ID — the fandora mainnet chain ID with the client prefix: `heimdall-137`.

 The following output should appear: